Lotus III: The Ultimate Challenge: Reception

 Electronic Gaming Monthly gave the Genesis version a 5.4 out of 10.
-They complimented the course creation system but said the game is otherwise "more of the same of the first Lotus game."
+They complimented the course creation system but said the game is otherwise "more of the same" of the first Lotus game.
 Computer Gaming World in August 1994 rated it 3.5 stars out of five and the best of four reviewed racing games.
 While recommending World Circuit for those wanting a racing simulation, the magazine approved of the "surprisingly realistic and consistent" car control, variety of courses, and the track designer.

-Page 6 said "Perhaps Gremlin should ask Sean Connery to appear in the next edition and see if he can stop this sequelisation going entirely downhill.
+Page 6 was more negative to the game, saying "Perhaps Gremlin should ask Sean Connery to appear in the next edition and see if he can stop this sequelisation going entirely downhill.
 Sorry Gremlin I did not like this."

-PC Zone said "Although Lotus is not as good as it might have been [...] it's still very playable and in two player mode pretty good fun."
+PC Zone said: "Although Lotus is not as good as it might have been [...] it's still very playable and in two player mode pretty good fun".

-Matthew Squires for Amiga Power said "if you can't go like a bat out of hell on your Amiga, where can you do it?
-It's no disgrace, but the time of Lotus has passed."
+Matthew Squires for Amiga Power said: "If you can't go like a bat out of hell on your Amiga, where can you do it?
+It's no disgrace, but the time of Lotus has passed".

-David Reeves for OZAmiga Magazine said "As car simulators go, the Lotus series has been very well received and this latest edition should be no exception."
+David Reeves for OZAmiga Magazine wrote: "As car simulators go, the Lotus series has been very well received and this latest edition should be no exception".